erwinfs/covid19-curves/README.md

 This project contains some Python code that used to fit exponential curves to official UK COVID-19 data that is released daily here: https://www.gov.uk/guidance/coronavirus-covid-19-information-for-the-public

-A green line has been added, this shows the exponential curve calculated using the data up to day 65, the peak.
+A green line shows the exponential curve calculated using the data up to day 65, the peak.
 This estimates what would have happened without intervention.
+The blue line shows the exponential curve fitted starting on 7 May.

 ![Graph of actual cases and exponential curve](./out/cases.png)
 ![Graph of actual cases and exponential curve](./out/cases-log.png)

 These graphs now show all deaths.
-A green line has been added, this shows the exponential curve calculated using the data up to day 71, the peak.
+A green line shows the exponential curve calculated using the data up to day 71, the peak.
 This estimates what
 would have happened without intervention.
+The blue line shows the exponential curve fitted starting on 15 April.

 ![Graph of actual cases and exponential deaths](./out/deaths.png)
 ![Graph of actual cases and exponential deaths](./out/deaths-log.png)